 Opposite it, a civilian official.
 All the figures are standing, because sitting in the imperial presence was forbidden.

 The tomb of the Yongle Emperor, Zhu Di, is, like all the others around it, deep underground, in a tradition that stretches back to the Zhou Dynasty of the first millennium B.C.
 Zhu Di reached far back into tradition even to name his mausoleum, because the name he picked--Changling--is also the name of the mausoleum of the first Han emperor.
 Zhu Di departed from tradition, however, in adding an entrance courtyard and a sacrificial hall.
-Here it is, inside the tomb perimeter: the Hall of Heavenly Favors (Ling'endian).
+Here it is: the Hall of Heavenly Favors (Ling'endian).
 Annual sacrifices were made until 1924.

 Befitting Zhu Di's importance as the greatest Ming emperor, this is the only hall of the 13 with a triple Sumeru terrace.
 Until the introduction of Western building methods, it was also very nearly the largest building in China--second only, and by only a tiny bit, to the Hall of Supreme Harmony in the Forbidden City.

 Inside, the heavy roof rests on Phoebe nanmu logs, apparently original and now over 500 years old.
 Originally, the columns were probably painted bright red.